 - Copy the original value to your clipboard and exit the history pop-up for your property.

 - When you return to the contact record, paste the original value back into the property and click Save Changes.

-- Please note: You will need to repeat this for each property on your form for each affected contact record.
+Please note: you will need to repeat this for each property on your form for each affected contact record.
 You will also want to then recreate the overwriting contact's record.
-You can best do this by viewing the submission data for your contacts in one browser tab and then manually adding the new contact in another tab.
+The best way to do this is by viewing the submission data for your contacts in one browser tab and then manually adding the new contact in another tab.